jamesob/bashwords/README.md

-# bashwords - a work in progress
+# bashwords - a work in progress, by jamesob
-by jamesob

 bashwords is a very minimal vocabulary trainer for the BASH environment.
 It was designed with simplicity at the forefront.